Microchip PIC Programmer ICSP Circuit Requirements

 in the diagram below.
-Please read the notes that explain the circuit and expand on the effect of extra components
+Please read the notes that describe the circuit and explain the effect of extra components

 Notes on PIC ICSP Circuit

 - Kanda programmers are designed to provide 3.3V or 5V to the target circuit, but some other ICSP programmers always supply 5V.

 If your circuit operates at a lower voltage than the programmer, then the diode shown on VDD should be fitted to protect the rest

 of the circuit.
 A series resistor may be acceptable instead of the diode in some cases.

 The maximum current that the programmer can supply is often limited, so you should fit the diode on

 VDD if the programmer over-current circuit trips.

 - MCLR/VPP pin needs a resistor to VDD.
 A minimum of 1K should work but 10K is better.
 PIC16F

 devices with only VDD first ICSP entry (PIC16F8x/87x/7x/7x7) should be fitted with a 4K7 resistor as a